-Electrification for industry decarbonization
+Electrification for decarbonisation of industry

 The broader picture

-It’s not difficult to understand that a larger population will consume more.
+It is not difficult to understand that a larger population will consume more.
 However, the challenge in limiting the climate impact from energy production remains.
 Less evident, but just as important, is the footprint of today’s society: concrete, steel and plastic.
 The production of these materials is highly carbon intensive and emits large amounts of CO2 into the atmosphere every year.
 And demand shows no signs of slowing down.

-In Sweden, domestic transport and industry stood for 32% each in 2016, agriculture for 13%, and power and heat for 9%.
-Steel production accounts for 7% of today’s global carbon emissions and concrete 8%.
+In Sweden, domestic transport and industry each accounted for 32% in 2016, agriculture for 13% and power and heat for 9%.
+Steel production accounts for 7% of today’s global carbon emissions and concrete for 8%.
 In Sweden, iron- and steelmaking stands for 36%, minerals (including cement) for 19%, refineries for 16%, and pulp and paper for 9%.